eevee/eev.ee/content/2016-05-25-under-construction-our-pico-8-game.markdown

 [![pico-8 cartridge](https://c.eev.ee/under-construction/under-construction.p8.png)](https://c.eev.ee/under-construction/)

 You can play in your very own web browser, assuming you have a keyboard.
 Also, that image is the _actual cartridge_, which you can save and play directly if you happen to have PICO-8.
+It's also [in the PICO-8 BBS](http://www.lexaloffle.com/bbs/?tid=3448).

 (A couple people using Chrome on OS X have reported a very early crash, which seems to be a bug outside of my control.
 Safari works, and merely restarting Chrome has fixed it for at least one person.)